-To schedule your appointment, you can log-in with your CAC card and complete the process.
+To schedule your appointment, you can login with your CAC card and complete the process.
 It takes about 10-15 minutes to schedule an appointment.
 The site will let you check the times available, so you can book an appointment that is convenient for you.
 Most offices are open from 9 am to 5 pm, Monday through Friday.

 DA Photo Regulation

 The official DA Photo Regulation is AR 640-30.
-This regulation gives you all the details and requirements for your photo.
-This includes the process for taking, submitting, selecting and publishing your photo.
-It also outlines the responsibilities of unit commanders, installation commanders, the Photo Lab personnel and the individual soldier.
+This regulation provides you with the details and requirements for your photo.
+This includes the process for taking, submitting, selecting, and publishing your photo.
+It also outlines the responsibilities of unit commanders, installation commanders, the Photo Lab personnel, and the individual soldier.

 DA Photo Example

-What you see here is my last DA Photo I had, before I resigned from the Army National Guard.
+What you see here is my last DA Photo I had taken before I resigned from the Army National Guard.
 I had this photo taken in November in 2010 at Fort Detrick, Maryland just a few months after I pinned on Major.
 The only thing I’ve done to modify it is cross out my social security number and personal information to protect my privacy.
 You can tell from the photo, I’m a good looking guy.
 LOL.

 DA Photo Location

 As I mentioned earlier, most Active Duty Installations have a DA Photo Lab.
-And if you are in the National Guard or Reserves, you have a lot of options too.
-Every State has its own DA Photo Location.
+If you are in the National Guard or Reserve, you have additional options.
+Every state has its own DA Photo location.
 Some States offer several locations.
 The best thing you can do is contact your Unit S1 Office or visit the G1 website.

-Top 10 Tips for a Good DA Photo
+Tips for a Good DA Photo

 Listed below you will find my top 10 tips to ensure you have a good DA Photo.